 This Blog Everyday Asperger’s by Samantha Craft is retired.
-Her new blog can be found at Everyday Aspie and her company website at myspectrumsuite.com Thank you for the community and support you have offered through the years.
+Her company website is myspectrumsuite.com Thank you for the community and support you have offered through the years.

 In 2004, I was called to write.
 I dedicated myself to write every day for a year.
 I only missed one day and completed a 250-page memoir.
 I often wrote 4 to 10 hours a day.
 I spent the next years editing because my dyslexia and dysgraphia make it very challenging for me to detect errors.
 I knew nothing of writing.
 It was pretty substandard material at the start.
 I didn’t even know when to capitalize the word ‘mom’ or how to use a semi-colon.
 It took me three years of writing and editing to find ‘my voice.’

 I taught myself to write by studying other books, relentlessly.
 I took notes and would write pages and pages of words I found (in other books) on notepads.
 In 2012, I started Everyday Asperger’s (blog) and wrote almost every day for a year.
 I then continued posting blog posts several times a month, for another two years.
 Each Everyday Asperger’s blog post took a long time to edit.
 Then, after it was online, I would reread the words for an hour (at least) trying to find all the small mistakes that I couldn’t find the first time.
 (I didn’t mind; it was a type of stimming for me.)
 At the time of writing the blog, I also reedited some of the original (year 2004) childhood stories.